 Stumped?
 Proving liability in subsidence claims

-Before the Court of Appeal’s decision in Berent v Family Mosaic Housing and Ors [2012, EWCA Civ 961], it was commonly accepted that, in order to establish the foreseeability of subsidence, a claimant simply had to show evidence of a large tree close to an old property, founded on shrinkable soil.
+Before the Court of Appeal’s decision in Berent v Family Mosaic Housing and Ors [2012, EWCA Civ 961], it was commonly accepted in subsidence claims that, in order to establish the foreseeability of subsidence, a claimant simply had to show evidence of a large tree close to an old property, founded on shrinkable soil.
 As is by now well known, in Berent, the Court of Appeal concluded that this was not enough.
 In that case, the court developed the prevailing wisdom of earlier cases such as Kirk v Brent London Borough [2005, All ER (D) 130] and concluded that in order to establish foreseeability of harm – and therefore a duty to take any precautionary step in maintaining their tree – the claimant had to prove that there was “a real risk” of damage.

 Negligence and nuisance

-Since Berent, it has been clear that there are no special principles of law applicable to claims for subsidence damage caused by tree roots: those claims are subject to the general law of negligence and nuisance.
+Since Berent, it has been clear that there are no special principles of law applicable to claims for subsidence damage caused by tree roots: those subsidence claims are subject to the general law of negligence and nuisance.
 The Court of Appeal in Berent restated the cardinals of foreseeability; it did not, however, reset them.

 To establish liability, the successful claimant had to show not only that a real risk of subsidence damage caused by their tree was foreseeable to the defendant, but also that there were reasonable steps that the defendant should have taken to prevent that damage.